-Creamy potato, nutty almonds, and zesty garlic make up this classic Greek meze.
+This Potato Skordalia recipe mixes creamy potatoes, nutty almonds, and zesty garlic for a delicious Greek meze.
 Whether enjoyed as a dip or a spread, Potato Skordalia is an addictive snack!

 This recipe makes me really happy and a little bit sad at the same time.